Provincie-Zuid-Holland/Omgevingsbeleid-Frontend/README.md

 The project uses the following structure:

 -   src
-    -   API
+    -   api
     -   App
     -   pages
     -   components
     -   constants
     -   css
+    -   fonts
+    -   hooks
+    -   images
+    -   mocks
     -   utils
-    -   images

-### src/API
+### src/api

 The API folder holds our API Functionality.
 We use [Axios](https://github.com/axios/axios) as the HTTP client.
 In the /API folder there are three files for the different API's.
 It contains:

--   `axios.js` - Which is our general API
+-   `instance.ts` - Which is our general API
--   `axiosGeoJSON.js` - Which is our API to connect to the GEO Server
+-   `axiosGeoJSON.ts` - Which is our API to connect to the GEO Server
--   `axiosLocatieserver.js` - Which is our API to connect to PDOK Location server
+-   `axiosLocatieserver.ts` - Which is our API to connect to PDOK Location server

+There are also two generated files which holds all of the endpoints and models.
+These files are generated using [Orval](https://orval.dev/):

+-   `fetchers.ts` - Contains all API endpoints
+-   `fetchers.schemas.ts` - Contains all Typescript models

 ### src/App